-Improvements to campus facilities are continuing with the most recent accomplishments being the new Welding Building which opened in September, 2010, and the major renovation to the Hoyt Coe building in June, 2012.
-Renewal projects continue with the current renovation of the Parker-Nellis Building.
-Ground was broken for the new Health Sciences wing on the Currahee Campus in February 2013, and funding is in place for a similar expansion to the Blairsville Campus with a target completion date of 2014.
+Improvements to campus facilities are continuing with the most recent accomplishments being the new Welding Building which opened in 2011, and the major renovation to the Hoyt Coe building in June, 2012.
+Renewal projects continue with the recently renovated Parker-Nellis Building.
+Ground was broken for the new Health Sciences wing on the Currahee Campus in February 2013, and funding is in place for a similar expansion to the Blairsville Campus with a target completion date of 2015.